 I glued the plastic inserts onto the cork fabric.
 These inserts should be cut half an inch smaller than the tablet pattern.

 The next step

-After that I glued the flap pieces together and stitched along the edge.
+After that, I glued the flap pieces together and stitched them along the edge.
 I glued the finished flap to the plastic.

 I had to cut the inner part of the case (the one that has a stretchy binding in the middle) for elastic bands.
 For

 I inserted elastic straps through those holes and glued them in place making sure they are extra secured with glue.
 The strips will hold the tablet in place.
 My screen is not blocked by the elastic straps (or maybe only by 1/32 of an inch or so) so it’s not a problem.

 The next step – lay the open outer part face down, put the open inner part on it (wrong sides together), line up all the edges, and glue them together.
 Finish with some nice stitching to hold everything together.